 Description

-The xWebsiteAdministration module contains axWebsite DSC Resource.
+The xWebsiteAdministration module contains the xWebsite DSC Resource.
 This DSC Resource allows for simple configuration of IIS Websites.
 Using this resource, you can define your website’s state, application pool, binding info, and other characteristics.
 When used with the Windows Feature and File Resources (that ships in Windows), this resource allows you to set up a web server entirely through DSC.

+The xWebsiteAdministration module contains the xIisModule DSC Resource.
+This DSC Resource allows for registration of modules, such as FastCgiModules, with IIS.
+Using this resource, you can define your where you module is, the paths and verbs allowed.

 Details

 xWebsite resource has following properties: